SECURITY & VULNERABILITY DISCLOSURE POLICY

 d) public APIs operated by GeiG (non-third-party, documented endpoints);

-e) GeiG firmware/software delivered for our devices where interaction occurs on your own licensed device.
+e) GeiG firmware or software delivered for our devices, where testing occurs on your own licensed device.

-2.2 Out-of-scope assets: third-party vendors/processors (e.g., payment, chat, logistics portals), mobile apps not published by GeiG, and any system not expressly listed in 2.1.
-If you discover an issue affecting a vendor, please report it directly to them and notify us.
+2.2 Out-of-scope assets: third-party vendors or processors (for example, payments, chat platforms, logistics portals), mobile apps not published by GeiG, and any system not expressly listed in clause 2.1.
+If you discover an issue affecting a third party, please report it directly to them and notify us for awareness.

-3.1 If you act in good faith, follow this policy, limit testing to 2.1, avoid privacy harm, and promptly report with minimal data exposure, GeiG will not pursue legal action or refer the matter to law enforcement for your testing activities.
+3.1 If you act in good faith, follow this policy, limit testing to in-scope assets, avoid privacy harm, and promptly report vulnerabilities with minimal data exposure, GeiG will not pursue legal action or refer the matter to law enforcement for your testing activities.

-3.2 Safe Harbor does not bind regulators or third parties (including the ICO) and does not waive statutory rights or obligations.
+3.2 Safe Harbour does not bind regulators or third parties and does not waive statutory rights or obligations.

 4.0 Conditional Authorisation to Test

-4.1 You are authorised to perform non-destructive testing of in-scope assets, subject to the limits below.
+4.1 You are authorised to perform non-destructive security testing of in-scope assets, subject to the limits below.

-4.3 If you encounter personal data or sensitive information: stop immediately, minimise access, take only screenshots/redacted samples needed to evidence the issue, report to us, and delete any copies once we acknowledge receipt.
+4.3 If you encounter personal data or sensitive information: stop immediately, minimise access, collect only redacted evidence necessary to demonstrate the issue, report it to us, and delete any copies once we acknowledge receipt.

-4.4 If the service becomes unstable or degraded, stop testing immediately and notify us.
+4.4 If testing causes service instability or degradation, stop immediately and notify us.

-5.1 Email: support@geig.co.uk (mailbox operated by Computerko Limited for GeiG).
-Web chat on GeiG.co.uk may be used for initial triage.
+5.1 Primary contact: support@geig.co.uk.
+Web chat on geig.co.uk may be used for initial triage.

-5.3 Encryption: If you need to send sensitive details, request our PGP key; we will provide it or an alternative secure channel.
+5.3 Encryption: If you need to transmit sensitive details, request our PGP key or a secure alternative channel.

 6.0 What to Include in a Report

-6.1 A clear description of the issue, affected hosts/paths, and impact.
+6.1 A clear description of the issue, affected hosts/paths, and security impact.

-6.2 Steps to reproduce (proof-of-concept) that do not exfiltrate live data; use test accounts where possible.
+6.2 Reproduction steps (proof-of-concept) that avoid exfiltrating live data; use test accounts where possible.

-6.3 The tool(s) used, UTC timestamps, request/response samples (sanitised), and screenshots.
+6.3 Tools used, UTC timestamps, sanitised request/response samples, and screenshots.

-6.4 Your preferred name/handle for credit, or state you wish to remain anonymous.
+6.4 Your preferred name or handle for recognition, or confirmation that you wish to remain anonymous.

 7.0 Our Response and Timelines (Targets)

-7.2 First status update: within 7 business days (triage outcome, CVSS severity, and next steps).
+7.2 First status update: within 7 business days (triage outcome, severity assessment, next steps).

-7.3 Coordinated disclosure target: fix within 90 days of triage for qualifying issues, with earlier disclosure if fixed sooner or extended by mutual agreement for complex cases.
+7.3 Coordinated disclosure target: remediation within 90 days of triage for qualifying issues, with earlier disclosure if fixed sooner or extended by mutual agreement for complex cases.

 7.4 We will keep you informed at meaningful stages (triage, fix in progress, fix released, disclosure window).

-7.5 We may decline issues that are out of scope or pose negligible risk; we will tell you if so.
+7.5 We may decline reports that are out of scope or pose negligible risk and will explain our decision.

 8.0 Recognition and Bounties

-8.1 This is a good-faith disclosure programme; there is no monetary bounty.
+8.1 This is a good-faith disclosure programme; no monetary bounty is offered.

-8.2 At our discretion we may offer thanks/recognition (e.g., a Hall of Fame entry) once the issue is verified and remediated.
+8.2 At our discretion, we may offer recognition (for example, a Hall of Fame entry) after verification and remediation.
 Anonymity is respected if requested.

 9.0 Severity Framework and Acceptance Threshold

-9.1 We assess issues using CVSS v3.1/v4 along with business impact.
+9.1 We assess issues using CVSS v3.1 / v4 alongside business impact.

 9.2 Generally accepted: CVSS ≥ 4.0 (Medium) with meaningful, reproducible security impact.

-9.3 Inform-only / typically not accepted: purely informational findings without exploitability or user risk (see 10.0).
+9.3 Informational findings without exploitability or user risk are typically not accepted (see clause 10.0).

 10.0 Explicitly Out of Scope (Examples)

-d) Vulnerabilities in third-party platforms/services not operated by GeiG;
+d) vulnerabilities in third-party platforms not operated by GeiG;

-e) Self-XSS; clickjacking on non-sensitive pages; missing security headers on non-sensitive pages; version disclosure without impact;
+e) self-XSS, clickjacking on non-sensitive pages, missing headers without impact;

 g) SPF/DMARC issues on non-production domains;